cvasseng/ThursUI/README.md

 **Straight-forward, lightweight, pretty, skinnable, immediate-mode UI library.**

-This is very much a work in progress.
-Widgets/controls are added on a "I need a xxx right now"-basis as I continue development of my game and engine.
+*This is very much a work in progress.
+Widgets/controls are added on a "I need a xxx right now"-basis as I continue the development of my game and engine.*

 Currently supports the following controls:
   * Button
   * Progressbar

-Currently there's only a renderer back-end for [NanoVG](https://github.com/memononen/nanovg).
-Should be easy to write a custom renderer - take a look in [`include/thurs/renderers/thurs.renderer.nanovg.hpp`](include/renderers/thurs/thurs.renderer.nanovg.hpp) for a place to start.
+As of now, there's only a renderer back-end for [NanoVG](https://github.com/memononen/nanovg).
+It should be easy to write a custom renderer - take a look in [`include/thurs/renderers/thurs.renderer.nanovg.hpp`](include/renderers/thurs/thurs.renderer.nanovg.hpp) for a place to start.

 <insert gif here>

 ## Hello world

 ## Motivation
 So why another UI library, you might ask?
 Well, when I finally reached the point where I wanted a UI in my game, I tried the usual suspects and had major troubles getting everything to compile and work on my box.
 If I can't get a library working within an hour of downloading it, I cross it of the list and look for an alternative.
-A lot of the libraries are largely undocumented.
+I crossed all of them off of my list.
+A lot of the existing libraries are largely undocumented.
 A lot of them are old and unmaintained.
-I wanted something a bit more "modern".
-Something that allowed me, as a programmer, to create something that looks OK.
-That's just not gonna happen with a library that still relies on texture maps for skinning.
-Hopefully it will happen with this library.
-So there you have it.
+I wanted something that suited my coding style more, and so I reluctantly ended up writing my own.

 ## Building